< Previous standard ^ Up a level ^ Next standard >

 Status

-Additional references to ISO/IEC 27001 clauses have been added to plug gaps in the competencies table through an amendment.
-ISO/IEC 27021:2017/Amd1:2021 Information technology - Security techniques - Competence requirements for information security management systems professionals - Amendment 1: Addition of ISO/IEC 27001:2013 clauses or subclauses to competence requirements was published in 2021.
+Additional references to ISO/IEC 27001 clauses were added to plug gaps in the competencies table through an amendment in 2021: ISO/IEC 27021:2017/Amd1:2021 Information technology - Security techniques - Competence requirements for information security management systems professionals - Amendment 1: Addition of ISO/IEC 27001:2013 clauses or subclauses to competence requirements.

 Personal comments

 Although the title of this standard includes the reserved word ‘requirements’, that should not be taken to imply this is a certifiable standard.
-A revision to the title wording seems likely to avoid any conflict with CASCO.
+A revision to the title should avoid any conflict with CASCO.

 Another aspect is that (ISO27k notwithstanding) information security management is materially different in different types/sizes of organisation, so perhaps there is a need for different levels or tiers of qualification (or practitioner maturity, you could say), from entry-level basics up to subject matter experts?
 A tiered scheme would also encourage career development and lifelong learning.
 Since the standard is intended to guide those developing courses and qualifications, it might make sense to incorporate or build the standard around a matrix listing the skills and competencies on one axis and the levels or tiers on another, indicating in the body of the matrix which items people at that level/tier are expected to know about and be competent to perform ... something like this perhaps: